M-Line Trolley: Cars awaiting restoration

 323 is a 13-window Stone & Webster "turtleback" type street car built in 1915 as part of an order for 26 such cars for the Northern Texas Traction Company of Ft.
 Worth.
-323 is the only known surviving example of the Stone and Webster "stretch" streetcar.
+323 is the only known surviving example of the Stone and Webster "stretch" streetcar, in late 2022 car 323s roof collapsed causing massive amounts of damage to the already aged carbody.
+The car is no longer considered for restoration and slowly is being picked apart as spare parts for car 186.